Subangkar/Subangkar/README.md

 ### Hi there, I'm Subangkar Karmaker Shanto 👋

-**I am a CS PhD Candidate at Purdue University.
+**I am a CS student at Purdue University.
 Earlier, I received my CS graduation from Bangladesh University of Engineering & Technology (BUET)**
-- ⚡  I'm interested in research topics like Systems and Network Security, Machine Learning, Deep Learning, Ubiquitous Computing, Human Computer Interaction
+- ⚡  I love coding, designing information system
 - ⚡  I also like to work in Backend Development
-- ⚡  I love coding, designing information system
+- ⚡  I'm interested in research topics like Systems and Network Security, Machine Learning, Deep Learning, Ubiquitous Computing
 - 🌱 I’m a great listener, so feel free to open up and share your stories—I’ll be all ears, listening with genuine interest!
 - 👯 Fun fact: I love to Travel and Listen to Music
 - 🥅 Goals: Travel many countries around the world